wreathe-js/wreathe/packages/docs/src/guide/getting-started/introduction.md

 Application related:

+* __Improve TypeScript support__ - Provide better type definitions for IDE and autocomplete.
 * __Improve application performance__ - Optimize the application performance and reduce required dependencies.
 * __Expand the test suite__ - Add `Vitest` and test suites for better code control.

 Community related:

+* __Improve user & developer experience__ - Optimize the docs, examples, starter-kits, workspace- and user-tools continuously.
 * __Collaborate with community members__ - Issue prioritization will be based on community feedback, please share your thoughts!

-* __Improve user & developer experience__ - Optimize the docs, examples, starter-kits, workspace- and user-tools continuously.
+### Community

+If you have a question or need additional help, please consider to join our [Discord](https://discord.gg/C5E2ChNE) or start a discussion at [Github](https://github.com/wreathe-js).

 ## Credits